Wasteland Daughter ~ Sienna

 “Serve them food and drink.”

 She stared at him, waiting.

 “That is all, nothing more.”
 Connal went on.
-“We have five young women who live with us and serve in our tavern.
+“We have a few young women who live with us and serve in our tavern.
 A couple of them have talent our customers enjoy, singing and dancing.
 Otherwise it is simple: the men come to enjoy good food, good drink, and the company of beautiful women.”